 Age Discrimination in New Jersey

-Older, more experienced individuals who are seeking employment may find themselves discouraged by numerous postings stating that employers are looking for recent graduates or employees who have worked under a number of years in the field.
-While some of these postings may be relevant to the position itself, many more are simply thinly-veiled attempts to discourage older individuals from applying, as many employers see older employees as a liability.
+Older, more experienced individuals who are seeking employment may find themselves discouraged by numerous postings stating that employers are looking for recent graduates or employees who have worked under a certain number of years in the field.
+Although some of these postings may be relevant to the position itself, many more are simply thinly veiled attempts to discourage older individuals from applying, as many employers see older employees as a liability.

 As society changes, discrimination based on race and religion is becoming easier to detect.
-Social progress and a more discerning look at employee rights in America has helped both minorities and women to flourish in the workplace; however, despite this progress, instances of discrimination based on age persist.
-While The Equal Employment Opportunity Commission (EEOC) reports the that number of age discrimination cases has dropped from 24,582 to 20,588, a survey conducted by The American Association of Retired Persons (AARP) states that 77 percent of Americans between age 45 and 54 say employees face age discrimination.
+Social progress and a more discerning look at employee rights in the United States have helped both minorities and women to flourish in the workplace.
+However, despite this progress, instances of discrimination based on age persist.
+Although the Equal Employment Opportunity Commission (EEOC) reports that the number of age discrimination cases has decreased, a survey conducted by AARP states that 77 percent of Americans between ages 45 and 54 say employees face age discrimination.

-While the future of Social Security and Universal healthcare in America are hotly debated topics, the reality is that many older Americans must work.
+Although the future of Social Security and universal health care in the United States are hotly debated topics, the reality is that many older Americans must work.
 Indeed, it is not uncommon to see individuals well past the age of retirement taking low-paying jobs simply for the health plans that are included in them.
 At times, these jobs supplement a senior’s income in a world where their retirement does not go as far as it once did.

 The Age Discrimination in Employment Act (ADEA) protects individuals from age discrimination in the workplace.
 The ADEA protects individuals over the age of 40 from discrimination, but individual states have enacted their own laws that protect younger workers, with New Jersey being one of them.
-The ADEA is clear and concise on what employers cannot do in the workplace and bans age discrimination based on:
+The ADEA is clear and concise on what employers cannot do in the workplace and bans age discrimination based on the following: